Fixed versus adjustable rate loans

-A fixed-rate loan features the same payment over the life of the mortgage.
-The property taxes and homeowners insurance which are almost always part of the payment will increase over time, but generally, payment amounts on these types of loans change little over the life of the loan.
+A fixed-rate loan features a fixed payment amount for the entire duration of the mortgage.
+The property tax and homeowners insurance will increase over time, but for the most part, payment amounts on fixed rate loans change little over the life of the loan.

-When you first take out a fixed-rate loan, most of the payment is applied to interest.
-This proportion gradually reverses as the loan ages.
+When you first take out a fixed-rate loan, the majority your payment is applied to interest.
+That reverses as the loan ages.

-You can choose a fixed-rate loan to lock in a low rate.
-People choose fixed-rate loans when interest rates are low and they want to lock in this lower rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
+Borrowers might choose a fixed-rate loan in order to lock in a low rate.
+People choose these types of loans because interest rates are low and they wish to lock in this lower rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more stability in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at the best rate currently available.
 Call Yamini Patel at (832) 730-2000 to learn more.

-ARMs most often have the lowest rates at the start of the loan.
-They usually guarantee the lower rate from a month to ten years.
-You've probably heard of 5/1 or 3/1 ARMs.
-For these loans, the initial rate is fixed for three or five years.
+ARMs most often have the lowest, most attractive rates at the start of the loan.
+They provide that interest rate from a month to ten years.
+You've likely heard of 5/1 or 3/1 ARMs.
+For these loans, the introductory rate is set for three or five years.
 It then adjusts every year.
-These loans are fixed for 3 or 5 years, then they adjust after the initial period.
-Loans like this are usually best for people who expect to move within three or five years.
-These types of adjustable rate loans most benefit borrowers who will move before the loan adjusts.
+These loans are fixed for a certain number of years (3 or 5), then adjust.
+Loans like this are often best for people who anticipate moving in three or five years.
+These types of ARMs most benefit borrowers who will move before the loan adjusts.